Our Educational Therapy Philosophy

 Kapp Educational Therapy Group believes that every student can be taught how to learn in a way that works for them.
 With the right "tool box," every student can learn to advocate for themselves and take responsibility for their learning.
-Our goal for every client is for them to become a successful, independent and autonomous learner.
+The goal of our educational therapist team is for every client to become a successful, independent and autonomous learner.
 We love working with learners and families of varying learning profiles including executive functioning support, ADHD, reading and writing remediation, dyscalculia, and processing disorders.
 Our approach is fun, engaging, and focused on the individualized needs of each learner.

-Rachel is a Professional Level Member of the Association of Educational Therapists and active participant in ongoing education through the International Dyslexia Association.
-She is also trained in Wilson Reading Systems.
+Rachel is a Board Certified Member of the Association of Educational Therapists, an active participant in ongoing education through the International Dyslexia Association, and a member of Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).
+Rachel is also trained in Wilson Reading Systems.

 Katie was born and raised in Los Angeles.
 She decided to try out the east coast for college and received her Bachelor of Arts in Psychology from The George Washington University.
 After graduating, Katie moved back home to sunny California and began her career working with kids at a charter school in Santa Monica.
 Inspired by her personal educational experience, Katie pursued a Masters of Arts in Special Education from Loyola Marymount University.
 She still desired the luxury of offering her students more individualized attention.
-As a result, she then went on to pursue her post-Masters Certificate in Educational Therapy.
+As a result, she then went on to pursue her post-Masters Certificate to become an educational therapist.

 Katie works closely with the International Dyslexia Association and is trained in Wilson Reading Systems as well as Wilson Foundations Level 1.
 Additionally, she is a member of the Association of Educational Therapists.
 Katie understands the importance of explicitly teaching students executive function skills whether it be organizing their time, breaking an assignment down into smaller parts or strategies for studying.
 She has experience using the SMARTS executive function program to help empower students to understand their own strengths and weaknesses.